ebrahimk/BroZeekEgressFilter/README.md

 ## Elastic Stack

 The /elastic_stack directory contains a compose file for setting up containers running a Filebeat, Elastic Search and Kibana instance which read .log files in realtime from a Zeek instance running a container.
 The Kibana dashboard for visualizing these logs still needs to be completed.
 The Zeek script which demonstrates egress tagging can be injected into the container running zeek at runtime.

+# TODO

+Complete Elastic stack logging, add Logstash instance for pre filtering log data, migrate all hardcoded IP addresses and container names to a .env file.